venkateshshukla/th-editorials-server/docs/API.md

 In case of errors, the status code tell you about the error.

-In case of client side error, the received JSON consists of `error` attribute explaining the error.
+In case of client side error (improper request format, bad auth), the received JSON consists of `error` attribute explaining the error.